-“No, no,” Stella said.
-“He’s just asleep.
+"No, no," Stella said.
+"He's just asleep.
 I heard him gurgling softly.
-See look.
+See?
+Look."
 The wolf demon gave the thin plexiglass a hard tap.
-The old man inside leapt back awake.
-He saw the women and slide the glass open.
+The old man inside leapt awake.
+He saw the women and slid the glass open.

 "Yes?
 How can I help you?" he asked.
 Hotaru stepped forward.